 An enormous challenge

 The first retail transaction on the Internet took place on August 11, 1994.
 Twenty years later, online sales reached $1.5 trillion and, according to eMarketer, that number will soar to $2.5 trillion by 2018 – more than the annual GDP of France.
-Today, there are some 900 online marketplaces, with new ones emerging on a regular basis.
-The space is dominated by a few giants – including e-Bay and Amazon – but the biggest of them all is Alibaba and its small-seller platform, Taobao.
+Today, there are some 1000 online marketplaces, with new ones emerging on a regular basis.
+The space is dominated by a few giants – including e-Bay and Amazon – but the largest is Alibaba and its small-seller platform, Taobao.
 The latter generated almost $400 billion in sales in 2014.

 Not surprisingly, online marketplaces have become the number one venue for counterfeiters.
 The scale of the fakery is enormous – it is widely believed that at least 80% of all branded products sold on some of the best-known platforms are counterfeits.
 Fakes cover every product category you could possible imagine, from simple fashion items to heavy industrial equipment.

 Site owners are finally fighting back

 When asked what would happen to online marketplaces if they took down every illegal listing, a wise person replied,

 They’d all go bankrupt.
 Though doubtless true, site owners are nevertheless beginning to take counterfeiting seriously.
 Recently, Alibaba announced a partnership with 20 leading global brands under the banner